- Your restaurant’s success depends on the net profit margin that can be expected for the restaurant.

-The industry standard percentage for food costs is 30%.
+The industry-standard percentage for food costs is 30%.
 The lower you can get it, the better.
 You shouldn’t sacrifice quality, though.
 If the true cost of a burger and fries at your restaurant is $1.50, you have some room to play with the menu price.
 Just make sure you’re calculating those food costs accurately and regularly, as the market price for meat, produce and baked goods fluctuates.
-Of course, you can’t change your menu prices weekly, so shoot a little higher with your prices so you create a buffer of profit versus cost.
+Of course, you can’t change your menu prices weekly, so shoot a little higher with your prices, giving you a buffer for profit versus cost.

 A great way to increase profits is to offer a chef’s special that’s creative, tempting and priced slightly higher than your regular menu items.
-Exclusivity along with a limited time offer can be big selling points to many consumers.
-You can keep costs low by using seasonal ingredients, and you can push the special with seasonality as a selling point, too.
+Exclusivity combined with a limited-time offer can be a big selling point.
+You can keep costs low by using seasonal ingredients, and you can push the special with seasonality as a selling point too.

-Make sure your customers know what your specials are by snapping a photo of a completed plate at the beginning of the day and promote it online through Snapchat, Instagram, Facebook and Twitter.
+Make sure your customers know what your specials are by snapping a photo of a completed plate at the beginning of the day and promoting it online through Snapchat, Instagram, Facebook and Twitter.

-Too many discounts can affect your bottom line negatively, but the more often your customers visit your restaurant, the higher your profit margin over a long-term period will be.
-Whether you choose a digital rewards mobile app, receipt discounts or punch cards, discounts can bring loyal customers back regularly so they earn that free appetizer or two-for-one meals.
+Too many discounts can affect your bottom line negatively, but the more often your customers visit your restaurant, the higher your profit margin will be over the long term.
+Whether you choose a digital rewards mobile app, receipt discounts or punch cards, discounts can bring loyal customers back regularly so they earn that free appetizer or two-for-one meal.

 Mass layoffs would be counterproductive to your goal here.
 You want to maintain or increase revenue and give a big bump to profit.
-One area in which you can save on costs is labor, but you need to look closely at your daypart sales.
+One area where you can save on costs is labor, but you need to look closely at your daypart sales.

 If your staff is well trained, they’re already pushing appetizers, drinks and desserts on your customers.
-It’s these items that help drive up the check total and, ultimately, your bottom line.
-Get your staff excited about the items you want to sell more of and the customer will be just as excited to try them, too.
-Your servers need to know the menu forward and backward, so be sure they’ve tried everything – including daily specials.
-A server who has tasted the bacon-wrapped Brussels sprouts with a lemon-dill dipping sauce is better equipped to sell it.
+It’s these items that drive up the check totals and, ultimately, your bottom line.
+Get your staff excited about the items you want to sell more of, and the customer will be just as excited to try them.
+Your servers need to know the menu front to back, so be sure they’ve tried everything – including daily specials.
+A server who has tasted the bacon-wrapped Brussels sprouts with lemon dill dipping sauce is better equipped to sell it.